This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

 The old Austro-Hungarian railway used to run across the nation, but now, with most of the tracks under concrete, the route has been repurposed as Ciro, a cycle path linking Mostar with Dubrovnik.
 While the sport-inclined may want to jump on their bikes, for those who are road-tripping, the route has some cool places to stop, and you can even stay at some of the old train stations, now converted into boutique hotels.

 I did this in Zavala at the old Zavala Station – now hotel rooms – where the current population is around six, I believe.
-This stunning valley is a great place to switch off and star-gaze while sipping on the very local wine.
+This stunning valley is one of the most tranquil places to visit in Bosnia and Herzegovina and a great place to switch off and star-gaze while sipping on the very local wine.
 The friendly hosts will spoil you with fantastic home cooking and guitar renditions before you retire into the pristine rooms of the lodging.

 Stretching over 7000-metres into the rock face, but with only around 2000-metres open to the public, the formations have a few famous qualities.
 Firstly, the chimney like holes throughout the caves creates a micro-ecosystem and constant breeze and wind, while unique wildlife, such as the Human fish with four legs lives in the waters.

 If you were to glance at a map of Bosnia and Herzegovina, you might assume it is a landlocked country, but a tiny slither of the coast, which divides all the amazing things to do in Dubrovnik from the rest of Croatia belongs to this nation.

 The small town of Neum isn’t likely going to win any awards as a beach destination, nor is it one of the top reasons to visit Bosnia and Herzegovina, especially given the range of spectacular islands neighbouring Croatia has on offer.
 But it makes for quite a fascinating experience, especially if you cross the border from Dubrovnik.